redux-utilities/redux-actions/README.md

 ### `createActions(?actionsMap, ?...actionTypes)`

 Returns an object mapping action types to action creators.
-The keys of this object are camel-cased from the keys in `actionsMap`; the values are the action creators.
+The keys of this object are camel-cased from the keys in `actionsMap` and the values of the `actionTypes` arguments; the values are the action creators.

 `actionsMap` is an optional object with action types as keys, and whose values can be